surajshah253/OIM-Documentation/docs/contributor-guide/content-creation-guide.md

 {% endstepper %}

 # Markdown Basics
-This section provides the essential formatting rules for writing clean, consistent, and well-structured documentation using Markdown.
+- This section provides the essential formatting rules for writing clean, consistent, and well-structured documentation using Markdown.
 Each topic includes examples, best practices, and recommended usage guidelines to ensure clarity and readability across all content.
+- For additional reference, you may also review the official formatting guide: [GitBook Formatting Guide](https://gitbook.com/docs/creating-content/formatting)

 ## Headings (Titles and Sections)
 - Use the `#` symbol to create headings.